mimecast/dtail/doc/installation.md

 # Compile it

-Please check the [Quick Starting Guide](quickstart.md) for instructions how to compile DTail.
+Please check the [Quick Starting Guide](quickstart.md) for instructions on compiling DTail.
 It is recommended to automate the build process via your build pipeline (e.g. produce a deployable RPM via Jenkins).
 You don't have to use ``go get...`` to compile and install the binaries.
 You can also clone the repository and use ``make`` instead.

 ## Linux ACL support

-This is optional but it gives you better security.
-On Linux you have the option to compile `dserver` with File System Access Control List support.
-For that you need:
+This is optional, but it gives you better security.
+On Linux, you have the option to compile `dserver` with File System Access Control List support.
+For that, you need:

 ### 1. Install the `libacl` development library.
-On RHEL, CentOS and Fedora it would be
+On RHEL, CentOS and Fedora, it would be

 ```console
 % sudo dnf install libacl-devel -y